qapilothq/Mneme/README.md

 This project is a FastAPI-based application designed to process XML layouts and images to prioritize actions using a large language model.
 It leverages OpenAI's GPT-4o for reasoning-based prioritization and provides a RESTful API for interaction.

+This agent integrates with [PopUp Handler](https://github.com/qapilothq/Valetudo) and [Test Data Generator](https://github.com/qapilothq/Euporie) to help the exploration be more contextual and provide data wherever required.

+Current integration works like a microservice architecture.
+Stay tuned for a true multi-agent architecture.

 ## Installation

 1. **Clone the repository**: